butterskull/butterskull.github.io/locations.md

 ## Butterskull Ranch

 **Description**
 Butterskull Ranch occupies a large plot of land on the north side of the Triboar Trail, nestled between two hills.
 Beyond a ramshackle wooden fence stand corn fields, an apple orchard, gardens, and pasture land.
 A path breaks off from the trail to lead to a two-story farmhouse next to a pond.
 West of the farmhouse are the charred remains of a barn and smithy that have been burned to the ground.
+_Current owner: Scar_

 ## Conyberry